View original document

 -10-

-with the help of
+which with the help of an export trading company could be

 exported.

-incentive on the part
+reduces any incentive on the part of bank-affiliated export

 companies.